Changes to energy price cap

 Written by Home Energy Scotland

-Energy prices are dropping from 1 July 2025.
-Read on to find out what the energy price cap is, what the changes mean for you, and how we can help if you're worried about your bills.
+The energy price cap is increasing on 1 October 205.
+Read on to find out what the energy price cap is and what the changes mean for you and your bills.

 Share on social: